Jieiku/abridge/content/overview-images/index.md

 - src is the path and filename of the image. (mandatory)
 - class sets a class for the image.
 - alt sets the alt note for the image.
+- caption sets the caption text below the image.
 - link sets a hyperlink for the image.
 - w is the width of the image.
 - h is the height of the image.